-2014 2013

-Balance as of January 1 \$ 6,350 \$ 6,350

-Increases related to current year positions

-Balance as of December 31 \$ 6,350 \$ 6,350
+As of December 31, 2015, the total amount of the Company's unrecognized tax benefits were \$6,350 (2014 - \$6,350).
+If recognized in future periods, the unrecognized tax benefits would affect our effective tax rate.
 The Company recognizes potential accrued interest and penalties related to unrecognized tax benefits within the income tax provision.
-Interest and penalties have not been accrued at December 31, 2014 as none would be owing on the unrecognized tax benefits due to the availability of non-capital losses to shelter any potential taxable income arising thereon.
+Interest and penalties have not been accrued at December 31, 2015 as none would be owing on the unrecognized tax benefits due to the availability of non-capital losses to shelter any potential taxable income arising thereon.

-The Company does not currently expect any significant increases or decreases to these unrecognized tax benefits within 12 months of the reporting date
+The Company does not currently expect any significant increases or decreases to these unrecognized tax benefits within 12 months of the reporting date.

 The Company currently files an income tax return in Canada, the jurisdiction in which it is subject to tax.
 In jurisdictions in which the Company does not believe it is subject to tax and therefore does not file income tax returns, the Company can provide no certainty that tax authorities in those jurisdictions will not subject one or more tax years (since the inception of the Company) to examination.
 Further, while the statute of limitations in each jurisdiction where an income tax return has been filed generally limits the examination period, as a result of loss carry-forwards, the limitation period for examination generally does not expire until several years after the loss carry-forwards are utilized.
 Other than routine audits by tax authorities for tax credits and tax refunds that the Company claims, the Company is not aware of any other material income tax examination currently in progress by any taxing jurisdiction.
-Tax years ranging from 2002 to 2013 remain subject to Canadian income tax examinations.
+Tax years ranging from 2002 to 2014 remain subject to Canadian income tax examinations.

-16. Related parties:
+12. Related parties: